Ramaroshan Site

 Ramaroshan is located in Achham district of Nepal at an altitude of 2500m.
 A place having 18 patches of meadows (locally known as patans), it is a major tourism site of Achham district.
 This area is one of the habitats of the national bird of Nepal, Danfe (Lophophorus).
 A good view of Budhiganga basin, along with the peaks of Mount Api, and Mount Saipal can be seen from Ramaroshan area.

+The Badimalika–Ramaroshan Forest Conservation Area is the newest addition to Nepal's network of protected zones, formally declared by the Sudurpaschim Province government on August 12, 2026.
+It bridges two ecologically and culturally significant regions in the Far-West region under a single conservation framework.